INIT-REF/ASM_Euler/README.md

-Just for fun and to get a better understanding about how CPUs work, I started to learn Assembly with NASM in FreeBSD.
+Just for fun and to get a better understanding about how CPUs work, I started to learn Assembly with FreeBSD.
 Solving Project Euler problems is one of my favourite ways to get familiar with a new programming language.
 It won't teach you how to write good software, but it is a great way to learn the syntax etc.

-These solutions should compile and run as-is in FreeBSD 64bit using the following commands:

-`nasm -f elf64 <filename>.asm`

-`gcc <filename>.o -o <filename>`

-For debugging with gdb, you should replace the first command with:

-`nasm -f elf64 -g -F dwarf <filename>.asm`

-For Linux, you should be good to go by replacing the `1` in the exit syscall with `60` and adding a `-no-pie` option to the gcc command.
-No idea about Windows, sorry.
+Most solutions were done using NASM, but I switched to FASM later.

 ## Some comments about specific solutions: